Visualization, Pre-Visualization, Post-Visualization and VISION. What are they and why vision comes first?

 In my opinion vision includes and precedes visualization, as vision is much more than just reading a scene and seeing how you will develop an image, either in analog photography by working in the darkroom, or in the digital era by processing it with the use of software.

 In defining vision I am going beyond and enriching visualization (or pre and post-visualization) by adding the artist in the equation and by making him the most important element in the creation of a photograph.
 Visualization is a part of vision, but vision, as idea that precedes the photograph and gives the impulse to the artist to create the photograph, consists in more than this, it starts with the artist and with him/her expressing himself through the image he creates.
+If you want to know why we need vision read this article I wrote.

 Visualization is a tool helping you create the photograph,